New Members Guide

 You should enter at the entry gate (usually white or green) and exit via the end gate (usually red), unless otherwise specified (such as “intro grade only” exits).
 In each section there will be grade markers which you must ride depending on the grade you ride.
 An “X” on a marker will indicate the marker’s back and should not be ridden through in that direction.

-In certain sections, the specific order in which gates must be ridden is not clear, usually try and stick to the white tape and don't cross your line.
+In certain sections, the specific order in which gates must be ridden is not clear, usually try and stick to the white tape and don’t cross your line (or you will be scored a “5”).
 For trials rules, click here. ###

 White tape follows the left hand side of the section, while red tape follows the right hand side.

-Formal protests may be lodged with the Steward of the event (via the Clerk of Course), as per the MA GCRs.
+Formal protests may be lodged (with the appropriate fee) with the Clerk of Course who may then refer the protest to the Steward of the event, as per the MA GCRs.

 Remember, arguing with an observer may cost 10 points while arguing with an event official may cost 100 points.